katcosgrove/sawcon/content/pages/about.md

   - type: content_section
     content: >
       This is an elaborate shitpost by Kat Cosgrove, because she wanted to make a "these nuts" joke.

-      Special thanks to the Tech Shitposters Illuminati, and in particular to Tef, Manish, Ti, Luna, and Sy.
+      Special thanks to the Tech Shitposters Illuminati, and in particular to tef, Manish, Ti, Luna, and Sy.
   - type: team_section
     title: Our Team
     team: